 In many industries there is a clear tendency towards globalization.
-It is believed that this phenomenon will grow as it is aided by the progressive reduction in barriers between countries and differences between consumers.
-Market globalization, on the other hand, also depends on the behaviour of companies.
-For example, Japanese producers have given a significant impulse in this direction by redefining products on a world basis.
+It is believed that this phenomenon will grow as it is favoured by the progressive reduction in barriers between countries and differences between consumers.
+Market globalization on the other hand also depends on the behaviour of companies.
+For example, Japanese producers have given a significant impulse in this direction redefining products on a world basis.
 To obtain competitive advantages in global industries, all producers, including those in other countries, must be taken into account.
-Market integration, both in Europe and in the world as a whole, means that choices in design, purchasing, and assignment of production and distribution tasks, must all be assumed and co-ordinated on a global scale to gain competitive advantages.
-In the model which has been presented we have tried to underline the most significant opportunities and decisions in the realization of strategies of a global type with reference to operations.
-Compared to domestic or traditional internalization strategies, three paradigms in global strategies seem to emerge as far as company performance and behaviour are concerned:
+Market integration both in Europe and in the world means that choices in design, purchasing, assignment of production and distribution tasks, must all be assumed and coordinated on a global scale to gain competitive advantages.
+In the model that has been presented we have tried to underline the most significant opportunities and decisions in the realization of strategies of a global type with reference to operations.
+Compared to domestic or traditional internationalization strategies, three paradigms in global strategies seem to emerge as far as company performances and behaviour are concerned: a) cost and time compression, b) agreements and coalitions, c) transfer.

-(1) Cost and time compression.
+a) Cost and time compression.
 The reduction in costs in the whole operation chain and the compression of time make it possible to gain competitive advantages in price, product innovation and service.
-The cost and time compression which can be obtained by adopting a global strategy is greater than that which can be obtained by adopting a domestic one.
-Indeed. in global strategies it is possible to take greater advantage of the purchasing, production and distribution economies of scale by working on large manufacturing volumes, made possible through being present in a large number of markets.
-It is also possible to configure and coordinate the company structure on an international basis, utilizing the many differences (e.g. in cost and in access to know-how) among the various countries.
+The cost and time compression which can be obtained adopting a global strategy is greater than that which can be obtained adopting a domestic one.
+Indeed in global strategies it is possible to take better advantage of the purchasing, production and distribution economies of scale by working on large manufacturing volumes which are made possible through the presence on a large number of markets.
+It is also possible to configurate and coordinate the company structure on an international base utilizing the many differences (e.g. in cost and in access to know-how) among the various countries.
 In the previous paragraph some specific decisions on organization were discussed.
-Factors which play an important part in compressing time are: company organization, management as a strategic resource in integrating activities along the value chain, the use of management systems which help to make the operation flow "lean", and the use of information technologies[24].
+Factors which play an important part in compressing time are: company organization, management as a strategic resource in integrating activities along the value chain, the use of management systems which help to make the operation flow "lean", and the use of information technologies [25].